Mazyod/pyright-monaco-demo/README.md

 # Pyright Playground

+> [!IMPORTANT]
+> This fork of Pyright Playground is focused on reducing the code an, making it easier to understand the key parts.
+> It removes the dynamic Pyright download, switching versions, `react-native`, etc.

 [Pyright Playground](https://pyright-play.net) provides a web experience for running Pyright.

 [Pyright](https://github.com/Microsoft/pyright) is a static type checker for Python.